Global Clarity Certification

 Role-specific weighting

 A call centre agent, a clinical support worker, and a software developer are not assessed on the same rubric.
-GCS pillar weights shift to reflect what clarity actually requires in each context.
+GCC pillar weights shift to reflect what clarity actually requires in each context.

 03